lika151996/mobile-game-user-activity-dashboard/README.md

 # Mobile Game User Activity Dashboard

-## Project Overview
+Business Problem

+Gaming product teams need a quick way to monitor player engagement and evaluate the effectiveness of in-game activities such as Battle Pass events.

+Without a centralized dashboard, it becomes difficult to identify changes in user behavior across different age groups and time periods.

+Solution

-This project was created in Tableau to analyze player engagement and game activity trends.
+This Tableau dashboard was designed to provide an interactive overview of key player activity metrics.

+## The dashboard helps answer questions such as:

+How does average play time change over time?
+What is the relationship between Battle Pass participation and active users?
+Which player segments are the most engaged?
+How does player activity vary across different periods?
-### Dashboard includes:
+Dashboard Components

-* Average Play Time trend
+Average Play Time

+Tracks changes in average hours played per user.

-* Battle Pass Metrics (dual-axis chart)
+Battle Pass Metrics

+Dual-axis visualization combining:

+Battle Pass adoption rate
+Number of unique active users
-* Player Activity Heat Map
+Player Activity Heat Map
-* Interactive filters (Age Group, Language, Activity Date, Game Activity)

-## Key Skills Demonstrated
+Highlights engagement intensity by age group and quarter.

+## Tools Used:

+Tableau Public
-* Tableau Dashboard Design
+Tableau Desktop
+CSV Dataset
-* Calculated Fields
+Calculated Fields
-* Dual-Axis Charts
+Dual Axis Charts
-* Heat Maps
+Heat Maps
-* Interactive Filters
+Interactive Filters
-* Data Visualization
-* Business Metrics Interpretation

-## Tools

-* Tableau Public
-* CSV Dataset
+Dashboard Preview

 ## Dashboard Preview